Did you know that many of the OPW managed Heritages Sites are free on the first Wednesday of every month?

 Boyle Abbey opens its doors from late March until late September.
 It is a 12th century Cistercian Monastery.

-Check out our blog post - A Local's Guide To Visiting Boyle Abbey - for more info.
+Check out our blog post, What The Locals Say - Boyle Abbey, for more info.

 3) Ceide Fields, County Mayo